buildpacks/rfcs/text/0000-rfc-process.md

 * any major re-architecture especially if it has noteworthy implications for security or performance.
 * introduction of new processes or changes to our existing processes including the RFC process.

-If there is any doubt, maintainers should prefer opening an "unecessary" RFC to surprising users was unexpectedly impactful changes.
+If there is any doubt, maintainers should prefer opening an "unnecessary" RFC over surprising users with unexpectedly impactful changes.

 #### Project vs Team RFCs